silvercircle/silvercircle.github.io/_got-theories/jaime/got-theories-jaime.md

 <div class="floatbox right" style="width: 40%;margin-top:0;" markdown="1">
 >Jaime's moral stance is far less fucked up than his sister's.
 He is like a troubled Jedi Knight
->who has fallen to the dark side, but there is still hope; he is not completely lost.
+>who has fallen to the dark side, but there is still hope; he is not completely lost yet.
 {: .fancy}
 </div>
 Jaime Lannister is one of my favorite characters next to Arya, The Hound, Cersei and Brienne.
-This was not always the case, I remember disliking him a lot during the first season and thought he was boring and pointless.
+This was not always the case, I remember disliking him a lot during the first season and thought he was a boring and pointless character whose evil nature did not appear very believable to me.
+Well, maybe it did not, because Jaime's nature is not necessarily pure evil; instead, it is a much more complex mixture wit many nuances.
+It also changed a lot over the course of the show..
 {:dc}

 During season one, he was the barely likable arrogant, self centered, snob-ish kingslayer, who